 The Alaska Visa Business Card has a reasonable annual fee, and offers a welcome bonus of 60K miles plus an Alaska companion certificate, making this a great card to consider applying for.

 This is also a card that’s worth holding on to long term, given the companion certificate you get every year.
-I consistently get value out of that, and it’s why I like always having an Alaska credit card.
+I consistently get value out of that, and it’s why I like always having an Alaska Airlines credit card.